quinlan-lab/transcriptionary/README.md

 # transcriptionary: customizable, interactive gene transcript plots

-transcriptionary takes user-defined parameters to create a static .html document displaying gene transcripts with introns compressed.
+`transcriptionary`` takes user-defined parameters to create a static .html document displaying gene transcripts with introns compressed.

 Exons are annotated with coordinates and length.

 Variants are specified as VCF or BED and are annotated with interactive hover boxes.
-For VCF, lollipops are annotated with allele count, allele frequency, mutation type, VEP annotations, and are colored by severity.
-Radio buttons in the plot give the option to view lollipop heights as allele count or allele frequency, and linear or log scale.
+For VCF, lollipops are automatically annotated with REF, ALT, allele count, allele frequency and are colored by severity if this information is provided.
+Radio buttons in the HTML plot give the option to view lollipop heights as allele count or allele frequency, and linear or log scale.
-If a VCF with VEP annotations is provided, lollipops will be categorized as LOW, MED, or HIGH impact as per [geneimpacts](https://github.com/brentp/geneimpacts) and colored accordingly.
+If a variant file with VEP annotations is provided, lollipops will be categorized as LOW, MED, or HIGH impact as per [geneimpacts](https://github.com/brentp/geneimpacts) and colored accordingly.
 If no VEP annotation is present for a given transcript, lollipops on that transcript will be annotated as NONE.
-For a VCF with VEP annotations, lollipops can be turned on and off by severity with a checkbox.
+For a variant file with VEP annotations, lollipops can be turned on and off by severity with a checkbox.
+If more than one variant file is provided, each lollipop is annotated with the variant set it comes from, and each set of variants can be turned on and off with a checkbox.

-Tracks are specified as GTF or BED and are annotated with name, coordinates, and length, along with other specified fields from GTF.
+Tracks are specified as GTF or BED and are annotated with name, coordinates, and length, along with other specified fields from the GTF/BED.
 Colors can be specified by the user or chosen randomly from a color palette.

 Coordinate-based information can be provided as CSV/TSV (point-based) or BEDGRAPH (interval-based).
 The user can customize the y axis with tick precision and scientific notation.
 The user can specify the line color, alpha value, and choose whether to fill in the area under the curve.